CameronWard301/externalembed/README.md

 `{{external_embed>url: https://www.youtube.com/watch?v=UKvqC3t-M1g&ab_channel=Wintergatan" | autoplay: "true" | width: "720" | height: "480" | mute: "true" | controls: "false"}}`

-### The Latest Video From Playlist:
+### YouTube Playlist - The Latest Video:

 The following syntax is used to get the latest video from a YouTube playlist.

 Note that the rendered dokuwiki page is cached, you may want to find a way to auto purge your cache so that your videos stay up to date: https://www.dokuwiki.org/devel:caching

-The video ID's are stored in a json cache file named <playlistID>.json - these cache files last for the number of hours set in the config file.
+The video ID's are stored and cached in a json cache file - these cache files last for the number of hours set in the config file.
 This is to prevent and reduce the number of calls needed to the YouTube API (maximum is 10,000 per day)
 `{{external_embed>url: "PLAYLIST_URL"}}`